Characters: Fallout New Vegas The Strip

 - See his Pragmatic Villainy entry.
 House is often aware of the consequences of his actions, both positive and negative, and if they're significant enough to need to be dealt with he will make plans to do so.

 - House was grooming Benny to be his lieutenant, and chooses you to fill the void once Benny betrays him.
 Why?
 He recognizes the value of a human ally who can go places and do things he and his securitrons can't.

 - You can ask House why he trusted such a valuable delivery as the Platinum Chip to a lone courier.
-House then tells you you were one of numerous couriers he hired, the rest were decoys carrying useless junk, and he hired mercenary teams to clear the roads independent of the couriers.
-A heavily armed and guarded caravan would have attracted far too much attention, a lone traveler is much more discreet.
+House then tells you you were one of six couriers he hired, the rest were decoys carrying useless junk, and he hired mercenary teams to clear the roads independent of the couriers.
+A heavily armed and guarded caravan would have attracted far too much attention; a lone traveller is much more discreet.